SirDevOps9/ms_frontend/README.md

 # MicrotecBackend Front apps

+Please Check Package.json for all our Custom Commands

+# Custom Commands
-To Add a new Project please run ng new {prjectname} --create-application false --standalone false
+To Add a new Project please run ng g application {prjectname} --standalone false

 To Add new Library
 ng g lib {libraryname} --standalone false